 Amisulpride is a dopamine D2/D3 receptor antagonist, which is approved in Europe as an orally administered atypical antipsychotic drug for treatment of acute and chronic psychosis.
 Amisulpride is a racemic mixture of aramisulpride and esamisulpride.
-Amisulpride has more recently been shown to also be an effective preventive treatment of postoperative nausea and vomiting at substantially lower IV doses,21 and is approved for this indication in the USA.
+Amisulpride has more recently been shown to also be an effective preventive treatment of post-operative nausea and vomiting at substantially lower IV doses 21 and is approved for this indication in the US.

-The ECG effect of amisulpride has previously been characterized in a double-blind, 4-way, single-dose, crossover TQT study with the dose used for treatment of postoperative nausea (5 mg IV), a supratherapeutic dose (40 mg IV), placebo, and a positive control of 400 mg moxifloxacin.22 Serial ECGs were recorded predose and postdose on day 1 and at corresponding time points on day -1.
-Forty healthy subjects were enrolled, 17 of whom were Japanese.22 Using a linear model, the slope of the C-QTc relationship for amisulpride was 0.0169 msec (90%CI 0.0149-0.019 msec) and 0.018 msec (0.016-0.020 msec) per ng/mL in white (n = 23) and Japanese (n = 17) subjects, respectively (Figure 8A).
-With these results, the QTc effect at the GM C{max} of 5 mg IV (169 ng/mL) and 40 mg IV (1276 ng/mL) can be predicted to be 5.1 and 24.4 msec, respectively.
+The ECG effect of amisulpride has previously been characterized in a double-blind, 4-way, singledose, cross-over TQT study with the dose used for treatment of post-operative nausea (5 mg IV), a supratherapeutic dose (40 mg IV), placebo, and a positive control, 400 mg moxifloxacin 22.
+Serial ECGs were recorded pre-dose and post-dose on Day 1 and at corresponding time points on Day -1.
+Forty healthy subjects were enrolled, of whom 17 were Japanese 22.
+Using a linear model, the slope of the C-QTc relationship for amisulpride was 0.0169 msec (90% CI: 0.0149 to 0.019) and 0.018 msec (0.016 to 0.020) per ng/mL in White (n= 23) and Japanese (n= 17) subjects, respectively (Figure 8, Panel A).
+With these results, the QTc effect at the GM C{max} of 5 mg IV (169 ng/mL) and 40 mg IV (1276 ng/mL) can be predicted to 5.1 and 24.4 msec, respectively.

-The effect of amisulpride alone and in combination with another commonly administered antiemetic in the postoperative setting, ondansetron, has also been evaluated.23 In this study, 30 subjects were enrolled into a 3-way, crossover study in which 10 mg IV amisulpride was given twice, 2 hours apart, and placebo and amisulpride 10 mg IV plus 4 mg IV ondansetron were given at three separate time points.
-The largest mean $\Delta \Delta QTcF$ reached 5.2 and 8.0 msec after the first and second amisulpride dose, respectively, consistent with somewhat higher GM Cmax levels upon repeat administration.
-The largest mean $\Delta \Delta QTcF$ when amisulpride was given with ondansetron was 7.3 msec, reflecting the mild additive effect of ondansetron on the QTc interval.
-In the C-QTc analysis with amisulpride as the only independent variable, the slope was shallower than in the TQT study, 0.006 msec per ng/mL (90%CI 0.002-0.010 msec per ng/mL), with a relatively large and statistically significant intercept (2.6 msec) (Figure 8B).
+The effect of amisulpride alone and in combination with another commonly administered antiemetic in the post-operative setting, ondansetron, has also been evaluated 23.
+In this study, 30 subjects were enrolled into a 3-way, cross-over study in which i) 10 mg IV amisulpride was given twice 2 hours apart, ii) placebo and iii) amisulpride 10 mg IV plus 4 mg IV ondansetron were given in 3 separate periods.
+The largest mean $\Delta\Delta$ QTcF reached 5.2 and 8.0 msec after the first and second amisulpride dose, respectively, consistent with somewhat higher GM C{max} levels upon repeat administration.
+The largest mean $\Delta\Delta$ QTcF when amisulpride was given with ondansetron was 7.3 msec, reflecting the mild additive effect of ondansetron on the QTc interval.
+In the C-QTc analysis with amisulpride as the only independent variable, the slope was shallower than in the TQT study, 0.006 msec per ng/mL (90% CI: 0.002 to 0.010), with a relatively large and statistically significant intercept (2.6 msec; Figure 8, Panel B).

 More recently, it has been shown that the enantiomers of amisulpride demonstrate stereoselective activity at the 5-HT7 and D2 receptors.
-The R-enantiomer (aramisulpride) is a more potent blocker of the 5-HT7 receptor relative to the S-enantiomer (esamisulpride) (with an inhibition constant, Ki, of 47 vs 1900 nM, respectively), whereas esamisulpride more potently inhibits the D2 receptor (4.0 vs 140 nM).24 Based on these findings, SEP-4199, a nonracemic amisulpride in a ratio of 85:15 (aramisulpride:esamisulpride) was developed to maximize the antidepressant effect of aramisulpride via 5-HT7 receptor antagonism, while reducing esamisulpride to minimize D2 receptor-related extrapyramidal side effects.
-SEP-4199 retains some D2 receptor-mediated activity, thought to provide benefit
+The R-enantiomer (aramisulpride) is a more potent blocker of the 5-HT7 receptor relative to the S-enantiomer (esamisulpride) (Ki 47 vs. 1,900 nM, respectively), whereas esamisulpride more potently inhibits the D2 receptor (4.0 vs. 140 nM)24.
+Based on these findings, SEP-4199, a non-racemic amisulpride in a ratio of 85:15 (aramisulpride:esamisulpride) was developed to maximize the antidepressant effect of aramisulpride via 5-HT7 receptor antagonism, while reducing esamisulpride to minimize D2 receptor-related extrapyramidal side effects.
+SEP-4199 retains some D2 receptor-mediated activity thought to provide benefit in bipolar depression.
+Subsequently, the effectiveness of SEP-4199 in patients with bipolar depression was shown in a proof-of-concept study 25 and the program is now in late stages of development.